Sanitation Day: Production

 The principal photography of the film began in March 2020 and it marked the second West African Film Fund project of FilmOne Entertainment.
 FilmOne Entertainment in collaboration with Pheabean Films, Huahua Media and Empire Entertainment agreed to produce the film.
 However the production of the film was suspended shortly after commencement due to the impact of the COVID-19 pandemic.
 The shooting of the film was halted before 23 March 2020.
 The film was set in the backdrop of 2016.
 It was released on Netflix on 21 July 2021.

 Critical reception

-In his a review for Premium Times, Yousuph Grey said "Now that he has ticked this off his bucket list, we hope that Mr Babatunde goes back to making relatable and less complicated movies because ‘Sanitation Day’ leaves no lasting impression.
+In a review for Premium Times, Yousuph Grey said "Now that he has ticked this off his bucket list, we hope that Mr. Babatunde goes back to making relatable and less complicated movies because ‘Sanitation Day’ leaves no lasting impression.
 It’s forgettable, at best."
 He rated the movie 3/10.